 By sharing diverse experiences and ideas it is hoped that this project can broaden perspectives of the South African experience.

 The secondary purpose of the programme is to use stories to celebrate our achievements and to examine our shortcomings as a nation.
-Too often despair and anxiety characterize the South African experience, we have much to do to create a flourishing society, but often because of a lack of historical knowledge we tend to underestimate our accomplishments.
+Too often despair and anxiety characterize the South African experience.
+We have much to do to create a flourishing society, but often because of a lack of historical knowledge we tend to underestimate our accomplishments.
 It was a monumental achievement that a viable, working democracy was forged from the cinders of apartheid.
 We need to take stock of that, and find common purpose to give life to the constitutional imperative to build a “South Africa that belongs to all who live in it”.
-We need this to be imprinted into the DNA of our nation, so that people of different faiths, sexual orientations, ethnic groups and different economic backgrounds can thrive and prosper in South Africa.
+We need this to be imprinted into the DNA of our nation.

 The project has over two years facilitated 20+ evenings and 40+ story shares.
 The sharing of the stories evolves over it's different platforms.
 First, we have a packed venue at The Book Lounge where we reach locals and tourists alike.
 A great example of the diversity of our audience is that we've had former Robben Island prisoners and MP's attend the event, to the waiter from down the street who was so inspired he talked to us for half an hour afterwards about the kind of difference he wants to make in South Africa.

 Next, the project's YouTube channel garners wider public support and is a resource for students and curious civilisations alike.
 For anyone with enough Internet to stream a simple 1.5 minute video, it offers a window into someone's world and primes the viewer to find out more.